michael/documents-legacy/2013-01-09-substance-okfn.md

 ## The challenges of digital publishing

 ## Content Creation

+First off, documents need to be written.
+Text needs to be annotated and structured.
+Images need to be added and today the addition of interactive content (such as visualizations, interactive maps, etc.) becomes increasingly important.

 ## Publishing

 ### Peer-review processes

+### Change Mangement / Version management

+- you need a smart way to deal with updates in a publishing scenario It should be possible to publish updated versions

 - to ensure quality/consistency

 ### Multiple target platforms

+Content may be consumed on paper, online, in ebookreaders or on smart devices like (ipad iphone etc.)
 - you may want to address multiple target platforms

-### Change Management

-- you need a smart way to deal with updates in a publishing scenario

 ### Peer-review processes